richardcrabbe/mapping-aussie-weeds/MappingAfricanlovegrass@Cooma2NSW.md

 var engineer_model_features = engineer_model_features.addBands(snicClusters)
 print(engineer_model_features, 'image2classifyNotNormalised');

-// normalise the image to use for the classification. below is a function to do so: function normalize(image){
+// normalise the image to use for the classification. below is a function to do so function normalize(image){
   var bandNames = image.bandNames();
   // Compute min and max of the image